mspiekermann/eclipse-edc.github.io/content/en/documentation/for-contributors/data-plane/data-plane-signaling/_index.md

 The `EndpointDataReference` is a data structure that is used on the consumer side to contain all the relevant information of the `DataAddress` and some additional information associated with the transfer, such as asset ID and contract ID.
-Note that is is only the case if the consumer is implemented using EDC.
+Note that it's only the case if the consumer is implemented using EDC.

 A transfer process may be `STARTED` multiple times (e.g., after it is temporarily `SUSPENDED`), the consumer may receive a different `DataAddress` objects as part of each start message.
 The consumer must **always** create a new `EDR` from